 M2 tool steel is one of the high-speed tool steels.
 In addition to its relatively high carbon content, M2 contains tungsten and molybdenum as its key alloying elements.
 M2 tool steel has excellent abrasion resistance, hardness, and toughness, making it ideal for metal-cutting tools.

-This article will describe what this material is, how it's made, it's chemical composition, and key properties.
+This article will describe what this material is, how it's made, its chemical composition, and key properties.

 What Is M2 Tool Steel?